 Book A Librarian

 Need computer, smartphone, or job help from one of our librarians?
 You can make an hour-long appointment for one-on-one help.
-Call 504-224-8720, fill out our Book a Librarian form, or visit any Library location and ask a staff member to help you sign up.Book A Librarian Now
+Call or text 504-224-8720, fill out our Book a Librarian form, or visit any Library location and ask a staff member to help you sign up.Book A Librarian Now